 The future of cannabis has less to do with acreage and grams and more to do with data and milligrams in creating and applying research driven extraction, distillation, purification, and isolation to develop more advanced products protected by a creation process or IP.

-At a recent conference in Pasadena, CA, NBC reported that a research group has figured out how to create stronger versions of both THC and CBD, announcing that they had “developed a process for creating synthetic, stable acids”.
+NBC reported that a research group has figured out how to create stronger versions of both THC and CBD, announcing that they had “developed a process for creating synthetic, stable acids”.
 The new family of acids hold much higher potency, opening new avenues for medical treatment.
-The most famous researcher, Dr. Raphael Mechoulam, an organic chemist and professor at Hebrew University, is best known for his early work in the isolation, elucidation and synthesis of THC and the first epilepsy clinical trials with CBD which eventually led to the development of Epidiolex by GW Pharmaceuticals to treat seizures associated with two rare forms of epilepsy.
+Dr. Raphael Mechoulam, an organic chemist and professor at Hebrew University, is best known for his early work in the first epilepsy clinical trials with CBD which eventually led to the development of Epidiolex to treat seizures associated with two rare forms of epilepsy.

 Ziva Cooper, research director of the UCLA Cannabis Research Initiative, said the research confirms what many in the field have long suspected about cannabis acids, but have been unable to confirm due to their instability.
 “Their work is quite innovative, and it definitely builds on what we know related to the potential therapeutic effects of cannabinoids,” Cooper said, adding that more testing will be needed to determine effectiveness and safety for humans.